pyzo/pyzo/README.md

 #### Building your own binary executable of Pyzo

-If you prefer a binary version of Pyzo instead of running Pyzo directly from soure or downloading a release then you can build your own Pyzo executable:
+If you prefer a binary version of Pyzo instead of running Pyzo directly from source or downloading a release then you can build your own Pyzo executable:
 Download the [source code](https://github.com/pyzo/pyzo/archive/refs/heads/main.zip) and follow the instructions in the comment block on top of [pyzo_freeze.py](https://github.com/pyzo/pyzo/blob/main/freeze/pyzo_freeze.py).